athertahir/deep-learning-time-series-forecasting/chapter_18/Lab16.md

     autoregression model for multi-step forecasting household power consumption.
 After completing this tutorial, you will know:

-     How to create and analyze autocorrelation and partial autocorrelation plots for univariate time series data.
+    - How to create and analyze autocorrelation and partial autocorrelation plots for univariate time series data.

-ˆ How to use the findings from autocorrelation plots to configure an autoregression model.
+- How to use the findings from autocorrelation plots to configure an autoregression model.

-ˆ How to develop and evaluate an autocorrelation model used to make one-week forecasts.
+- How to develop and evaluate an autocorrelation model used to make one-week forecasts.

 Let’s get started.